ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 to set up a control system without requiring complicated or expensive infrastructure components.

-For modern applications, management of data is getting more and more important.
-It shall be possible to store acquired operational data for long term and to retrieve it in the original form.
+For modern applications, management of data is becoming increasingly important.
+It shall be possible to store acquired operational data for the long term and to retrieve it in the original form.
 EPICS provides the tools to achieve this and to tailor the data management to the needs of the facility.